A basis of dimension-eight operators for anomalous neutral triple gauge boson interactions: Phenomenology

 $C_{\widetilde{B}W}/\Lambda^4$ can be constrained using the mearsurements of $ f_5^\gamma$ and $h_3^Z$.
 The limits on $ f_5^\gamma$~\cite{Chatrchyan:2012sga} give the strongest constraint, i.e.

 at 95\% C.L.
 The coefficients on the CP-violating operators can be constrained from the measurements of $f_4^Z$, $f_4^\gamma$~\cite{Chatrchyan:2012sga} and $h_1^\gamma$~\cite{Beringer:1900zz},

 Only the constraints on anomalous couplings obtained without form factor have been used to extract the limits on the coefficients of the dimension-eight operators.
 For order one coefficients, the new physics scale is constrained to be above a few hundred GeV.
+Such large coefficients require a strongly interacting new sector since the anomalous operators arise at the loop level in a UV complete theory.
+Consequently, the coefficients are expected to be smaller in a weakly coupled model and the mass limit lower.
+For example, fermions with a non-zero axial coupling to the Z boson can generate the Levi-Civita tensor of the CP-conserving operator at one-loop.
+The contribution such a heavy fermion implies~\cite{Gounaris:2000dn}